-Hydrochloric acid results from the dissolution of hydrogen chloride into water at percentages up to around 40 percent HCl.
-Although hydrochloric acid reacts with many compounds, its elemental reactions are most noted with regards to metals — by itself, hydrogen chloride reacts with many metals, particularly those closer to the left of the periodic table.
+You get hydrochloric acid when you dissolve hydrogen chloride into water at percentages up to around 40 percent HCl.
+Although hydrochloric acid reacts with many compounds, its elemental reactions stand out with regards to metals — by itself, hydrogen chloride reacts with many metals, particularly those closer to the left side of the periodic table.

 Alkaline metals, the first group in the periodic table, like lithium, sodium and potassium, will react with even cold water — breaking the H2O molecules apart to create a metallic oxide and elemental hydrogen gas.
 Hydrochloric acid, however, will also react with these metals — for instance, two molecules of hydrochloric acid and two atoms of metallic sodium will react to produce two molecules of sodium chloride (table salt) and one molecule of hydrogen gas.